 The second generation Tesla Roadster has been in the works for several years now, for perpetual delays mean it won't be arriving until sometime in 2023.
 Though when it does, it should offer unparalleled performance by current standards.
 Seriously, it sounds like one heck of a machine.

 Taking inspiration from the original Roadster, which helped launched Tesla into the limelight back in 2008, the new supercar promises blistering performance stats.
-A 0-60 mph time of 1.9 seconds, a 0-100 time of 4.2 seconds, a top speed of over 250 mph, and up to 620 miles of range.
+And this time it's all homemade, rather than a converted Lotus Elise.
+We're expecting 0-60 mph time of 1.9 seconds, a 0-100 time of 4.2 seconds, a top speed of over 250 mph, and up to 620 miles of range.

 This, combined with better battery technology means the rejuvenated Model S is able to reach 0-60mph in 1.99 seconds.
 The tri-motor flagship Cybertruck model was originally claimed to be able to travel over 500 miles on one charge.

 Unsurprisingly, the Tesla Roadster was set for a 2022 release, having already been delayed a couple of times.
 But thanks to supply chain shortages, production won't be starting until 2023.

 Elon Musk originally tweeted (opens in new tab) news of this delay in September 2021, and confirmed the situation during Tesla's annual shareholders meeting.
 However the Tesla CEO later confirmed that the Roadster is scheduled to enter production in 2023 — likely after the launch of the Cybertruck.

 The continual delays will be a kick in the teeth for people who've put down a deposit of $50,000 to reserve a car that was originally set to cost $200,000 for the base model.
 Reservations have always been open, which is more than you can say for the Cybertruck, but the final price has been removed from the Tesla website.